snizhanalviv/aepp-sdk-js/bin/CLI.md

 These names have an expiration period, after which they can be transferred to another account.
 For more information, see [The Æternity Naming System (AENS)](https://dev.aepps.com/aepp-sdk-docs/AENS-Python.html) and [Aeternity Naming System](https://github.com/aeternity/protocol/blob/master/AENS.md) docs.

+The name group consists of the following commands and options:
 ```
 $ ./aecli.js  name
 ```